AI Primer – Module 1

 • Businesses must start learning and testing AI now.

-• The shift is happening — be ready to adapt.
+• The shift is happening.
+Be ready to adapt.

-🚀 AI isn’t a matter of “if”—it’s a matter of “how soon.”
+🚀 AI isn’t a matter of “if”.
+It’s a matter of “how soon.”

 Final Notes